Contributions to $Z^0$ decays from a X17 extension of the Standard Model

 Is this letter, we analyze such a non-linear extension of the SM coupled to the X-boson, which presents neutral boson quartic couplings.
 This results in dimension 8 effective operators contributing to decay and scattering processes that could indicate novel scenarios of investigation for this new interaction.
 It is organized as follows: the next section is dedicated to the presentation of the theoretical setup of the model.
-In the sequence we discuss the decay $Z^0 \to 3 X$ in details.
+In the sequence we discuss the decays $Z^0 \to 3 X$ and $Z^0\to 3\gamma$, comparing the latter findings with other results from the literature.
 Finally, the conclusions is reserved for our final remarks and discussions, as well as the presentation perspectives of future work.
 We adopt natural units ($\hbar=c=1$) and the Minkowski metric $\eta^{\mu\nu}$= diag$(+---)$ throughout the calculations.

 \textit{The model}---.
-We begin with a discussion of the electroweak sector of the standard model extended by a new abelian $U_{B-L}(1)$ symmetry, such that the gauge group of the theory is $SU_L(2)\times U_Y(1)\times U_{B-L}(1)$, as proposed in \cite{x-boson}.
+We begin with a discussion of the electroweak sector of the standard model extended by a new abelian $U_{B-L}(1)$ symmetry, such that the gauge group of the theory is $SU_L(2)\times U_Y(1)\times U(1)_{B-L}$, as proposed in \cite{x-boson}.
 The complete lagrangian can be expressed as

-The gauge sector is composed of the fields $A^a_\mu$, $Y_\mu$ and $B_\mu$ associated with $SU_L(2)$, $U_Y(1)$ and $U_{B-L}(1)$, respectively.
+The gauge sector is composed of the fields $A^a_\mu$, $Y_\mu$ and $B_\mu$ associated with $SU_L(2)$, $U_Y(1)$ and $U(1)_{B-L}$, respectively.
 We introduce a kinetic mixing term $\chi$ into the abelian sector, which results in the following Lagrangian

-with $F^a_{\mu\nu} = \partial_\mu A^a_\nu - \partial_\nu A^a_\mu + g_L\epsilon^{abc}A^b_\mu A^c_\nu $, $B_{\mu\nu} = \partial_\mu B_\nu - \partial_\nu B_\mu$ and $Y_{\mu\nu} = \partial_\mu Y_\nu - \partial_\nu Y_\mu$ being the field-strength of $SU_L(2)$, $U_{B-L}(1)$ and $U_Y(1)$, respectively.
+with $F^a_{\mu\nu} = \partial_\mu A^a_\nu - \partial_\nu A^a_\mu + g_L\epsilon^{abc}A^b_\mu A^c_\nu $, $B_{\mu\nu} = \partial_\mu B_\nu - \partial_\nu B_\mu$ and $Y_{\mu\nu} = \partial_\mu Y_\nu - \partial_\nu Y_\mu$ being the field-strength of $SU_L(2)$, $U(1)_{B-L}$ and $U_Y(1)$, respectively.

 The fermionic sector is defined as

 where $f$ represents the individual fermion fields and the covariant derivative is